Death and Taxes: Real and Artificial Scarcities from an Eco-Psychological Perspective

 “You can’t take it with you” — Alan Parsons Project

 This perpetual fear of not having enough is manufactured.
 It is manufactured by our economic system and those who benefit from it.
 An artificial scarcity is created by systemic maldistribution.
 This artificial scarcity creates the fear.
 It is fed by advertising.
 It is perpetuated by our public discourse, the things we say to each other, the hidden assumptions behind statements like: “Raising the minimum wage will increase unemployment.” and “Easy access to health care will create consumers with an insatiable demand for medical services.”
-I challenge you to find out how easy it is to replace your stuff if you lose your e111 card.
-A little more foresight is all we need.

 This fear is perpetuated by the cycle of boom and bust, economic “bubbles” followed by economic downturns, which encourages both hoarding and conspicuous consumption.
 It is encouraged by the government in the name of “patriotism”.
 The fear encourages compulsive shopping, compulsive eating, compulsive sex — all of which feeds back into the system.